 - Key figures on European Business – with a special feature section on SMEs – 2011 edition

-- Annual detailed enterprise statistics - services (sbs_na_serv)
+- Annual detailed enterprise statistics for services (sbs_na_serv)

-- SMEs - Annual enterprise statistics broken down by size classes - services (sbs_sc_sc)
+- SMEs - Annual enterprise statistics by size class - services (sbs_sc_sc)

-- Annual detailed enterprise statistics - services (sbs_na_serv)
+- Annual detailed enterprise statistics for services (sbs_na_serv)